iq2525/tv-guide/README.md

 * Have a hosted version running
 * Get the Redux Saga tests working
 * Improve test coverage.
-* Display more Weather data
+* Display more TVGuide data
-* Allow the user to get weather for different countries and cities
+* Allow the user to get tvGuide for different countries and cities
 * Make the API endpoint and API App ID configurable
 * Make the App responsive
 * Add React storybook